-If they can bring win case studies, it could develop this field and motivate designers to finally get involved.
+If they can create win case studies, it could develop this sector and motivate designers to finally get involved.
 We could have a generation of humanitarian designers (I know it’s not new but let’s be honest, humanitarian designers have to be really lonely people at the moment).

 5. TU Delft

 During my travel I had a quick stop in TU Delft.
 I wanted to talk with PhD researchers, unfortunately, after contacting them on Linkedin, it wasn’t the right time.
 But I still went there, out of curiosity.